 When discussing what not to do on the dark web, intentionally malicious or criminal activity goes without saying.
 For the purposes of this post, we are going to address some gray areas of using the dark web in the context of threat intelligence gathering, security research or other online investigations.
 Often, these activities may necessitate access to online forums where criminal activity is discussed or carried out.

 Like the other blogs in our dark web series, our primary reference is the Department of Justice’s Cyber Security Unit guidance to the private sector on gathering cyberthreat intelligence in dark marketplaces.
-You can read the complete memo here.

 (The memo and following discussion do not constitute legal advice.
 Authentic8 is prohibited from offering you legal advice.
 Please consult your attorney or your organization’s attorney for legal advice before undertaking the activities considered here.)